Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Analysis of Kidney Function Data

 For the $i$-th individual in the data set, let $y_i \in \mathbb{R}$ be the log of the dilution-adjusted urinary creatinine level, $\mathbf{x}_i \in [0,1]^{13}$ be the $13$ dilution-adjusted urinary metal concentrations after CDF transformations, and $\mathbf{z}_i \in \mathbb{R}^7$ be the covariate vector, with dummy variables for the different ethnic groups.
 We use ``Non-Hispanic White'' as the baseline category in defining indicators.
 The dimensions of exposures and covariates are $p = 13$ and $q = 7$, respectively.
 We also standardized the covariates age and BMI to have variance $1$ before fitting the model.

 Following Section \ref{sec:posterior-sampling}, we employed a Hamiltonian Monte Carlo (HMC)-within-Gibbs sampler to obtain posterior samples of the model parameters.
-We ran the sampler for a total of $15000$ iterations and discarded the first $5000$ iterations as burn-in.
-We standardized the $y$ to have variance $1$ before fitting the model and then used an integral cutoff of $0.01$ as described in Section \ref{sec:variable-selection} in order to compute PIPs of pairwise interactions.
-After computing the PIPs, we present our inferences in the original scale, that is, where $y$ is not standardized.
+We ran the sampler for a total of $25000$ iterations and discarded the first $10000$ iterations as burn-in.
+We standardized $y$ to have variance $1$ before fitting the model.
+To compute the PIPs of the interactions, we employ the S2M approach as described in Section \ref{sec:variable-selection}.
+This approach detected 4 interactions with PIPs greater than $0.75$.
+We present our inferences in the original scale, that is, with $y$ not standardized.
 This is achieved simply by multiplying the estimates of the intercept, main effects, interaction effects, covariate effects, and measurement error standard deviation obtained from the fitted model by the standard deviation of $y$.